 Tracking your church’s digital presence highlights great opportunities to engage and retain your members.
-The availability of analytics for your website makes it easy to monitor online activity and provide a friendly online gathering space to gain invaluable insight into your retention efforts; know what the people in your church community are viewing and what they are missing (or ignoring!).
+The availability of analytics for your website makes it easy to monitor online activity using management software and provide a friendly online gathering space to gain invaluable insight into your retention efforts; know what the people in your church community are viewing and what they are missing (or ignoring!).

 5. Financial Giving

 - People who are growing in their relationship with God are likely to give to support the ministry of your church.
 When people are in a growing relationship with God, they will want to give and serve.
 This is evidence people believe in the ministry of the church and will continue to support it.
 Though the analysis of financial data can be a touchy subject, there are some valuable trends that can be identified in the frequency and consistency of an individual’s giving pattern.